 Read more about the Founders of Full Tilt Poker.

-The software was first tested in Beta format and used, what was then considered, superior graphics and sophisticated technology.
+The software was first tested in Beta format and used what was then considered to be superior graphics and sophisticated technology.
 The site was targeting players of all standards and hoped that providing the opportunity to play against some of the biggest names in poker would help to attract players.
-The site’s slogan was “Learn, Chat and Play with the Pros”.
+The site’s slogan was “Learn, Chat, and Play with the Pros”.

 The official launch of Full Tilt was announced at the Plaza Hotel and Casino in Las Vegas, where Team Full Tilt and executives from Tiltware held a press conference.
-Chief Marketing Officer of Tiltware said at the time “Our entire team is passionate about poker and is intrigued by this cultural phenomenon that is sweeping the country.
+Chief Marketing Officer of Tiltware said at the time, “Our entire team is passionate about poker and is intrigued by this cultural phenomenon that’s sweeping the country.
 We ultimately formed Tiltware to develop better, more effective online poker software, but could never have been successful without the expertise and talent of some of the world’s leading poker players that comprise Team Full Tilt.
-Together we are making online poker a fun, seamless and secure experience.”
+Together we are making online poker a fun, seamless,

 Marketing and Image